multilectic/philosophy/README.md

 of challenging theories and myths and of critically discussing them" (Karl Popper)
 </pre>
 Human:
 >Can we by a cooperative conversation figure out the roots of the deficiencies in the theories instead of "challenging" those theories?
-Then by means of this reasoning we will demonstrate the path from the state of confusion and misunderstanding to the state of clarity and explainable belief.
+We can also reason about the ways to transform the original set of presuppositions and the methods of proof used to justify the theory.
+Then by this reasoning we will demonstrate the path from the state of confusion and misunderstanding to the state of clarity and explainable belief.

 Machina:
 >Yes, a cooperative and constructive conversation can indeed focus on identifying